spacelift-io/user-documentation/docs/concepts/run/README.md

 - [proposed run](proposed.md), which serves as a preview of introduced changes;
 - [tracked run](tracked.md), which is a form of deployment;

 There's also a fourth type of run - [module test case](test-case.md).
-Very similar to a tracked run, it's executed on a Terraform module.
+Very similar to a tracked run, it's executed on an OpenTofu/Terraform module.

 ## Execution model